A Geometric Substructure for Quantum Dynamics: Introduction

 There have been many attempts to describe aspects of quantum mechanics in geometric and sometimes also information-theoretic terms.
 See in particular (\cite{wiener} - \cite{nielsen2}) and references therein.
 Meanwhile efforts to identify ``hidden variables" that clarify the nature of the quantum measurement process have been restricted by powerful ``no-go" theorems \cite{vonneumann, bell}.
 The difficuties facing the quantisation of general relativity have also received a great deal of attention over many years -- see for example \cite{carlip} and references therein -- with no agreement that any satisfactory resolution has been achieved, leading to the suggestion that rather than trying to quantise general relativity it may be more sensible to ``gravitise" quantum mechanics \cite{penrose1,penrose2}.

 The description of the measurement process and the associated Born interpretation of the state vector have been the most contentious features of quantum mechanics since its inception.
 In the case of a conservative system the strangeness of the orthodox description is seen most clearly in the Heisenberg picture of quantum dynamics \cite{vonneumann, dirac, bohm}.
 There the state vector $|\psi\rangle$ is a constant unit vector in a Hilbert space $\cal{H}$, possibly infinite-dimensional, between measurements at times $t_0$ and $t_1>t_0$, while self-adjoint operators $\AO(t)$, $\BO(t)$, $\dots$ representing observables evolve in time in accordance with Heisenberg's equation of motion \bea i\hbar \frac{d \AO}{dt}= [\AO\,,\HO]\,,\quad{etc.} \eea Here $\HO$ is the Hamiltonian operator.
-(For simplicity we consider only closed systems for which $\HO$ is time-independent.)
+(Only closed systems for which $\HO$ is time-independent are considered at this stage.)

-But in another and very different type of dynamical process that is assumed to reflect the interaction of the system with the measuring apparatus and the observer, a maximal set of commuting observables is chosen for each of the measurements and in each case the state vector is observed to move into a common eigenvector of that set in a non-deterministic way with a probability determined by Born's Rule \cite{vonneumann, dirac, bohm}.
-(Again for simplicity we ignore complications that arise if partially continuous spectra are involved.)
+But in another and very different type of dynamical process that is assumed to reflect the interaction of the system with the measuring apparatus and the observer, a maximal set of commuting observables is chosen for measurement and the state vector is subsequently observed to move into a common eigenvector of that set with a probability determined by Born's Rule \cite{vonneumann, dirac, bohm}.
+(Complications that arise with observables having partially continuous spectra are set aside here.)